Stefan Zweig: Leaving Europe after the rise of Hitler

 The Zweigs lived only briefly in the US: for two months as guests of Yale University in New Haven, Connecticut, then renting a house in Ossining, New York.
-On 22 August 1940, they moved again to Petrópolis, a German-colonized mountain town 68 kilometres north of Rio de Janeiro.
+On 22 August 1941, they moved again to Petrópolis, 68 kilometres north of Rio de Janeiro.
 There, he wrote the book Brazil, Land of the Future and developed a close friendship with Chilean poet Gabriela Mistral.
 Zweig, feeling increasingly depressed about the situation in Europe and the future for humanity, wrote in a letter to author Jules Romains, "My inner crisis consists in that I am not able to identify myself with the me of passport, the self of exile".
 He had been despairing at the future of Europe and its culture.
 He wrote: "I think it better to conclude in good time and in erect bearing a life in which intellectual labour meant the purest joy and personal freedom the highest good on Earth".
-On 23 February 1942, the Zweigs were found dead of a barbiturate overdose in their house in the city of Petrópolis, holding hands.
+On 23 February 1942, the Zweigs were found dead of a barbiturate overdose in their house in the city of Petrópolis, having taken their own lives.
+Their bodies were found holding hands.